3and4/Leither/doc/GongShi-en.md

 #### 6.1 Network Construction
 After a user joins an organization, it joins the DHT network and becomes a member.
 The newcomer writes the routing information of its node into DHT, so that other nodes can find it and use its services.
 #### 6.2 Ledger Construction
 Ledger is a SMT with snapshot function.
-In order to keep network wide messages in sync, the whole network must share a time sequence variable, aka **Time Sequence**.
-Its initial value is 0, system generates one pulse periodically (1s by default).
-If system state changes, time sequence increments.
+In order to keep network wide messages in sync, the whole network must share a time sequence variable, aka **Network Pulse**.
+Its initial value is 0.
+If system state changes, sequence number increments.
 Other wise, it stays put.

 The system periodically elects a few **bookkeepers** that backups each other.
 The first one is chief bookkeeper.
 The term of a bookkeeper is one **Election Cycle** (30min by default).
 The bookkeeper is responsible for bookkeeping of its branch.
 #### 6.3 Fund Transfer Procedure